1. How can I get help from Just Neighbors?

 No. Just Neighbors does not review forms, nor can we give advice over the phone or to walk-ins.
 You must go through our regular intake process and have an appointment with us to receive legal assistance.
 If Just Neighbors is able to take your case, we will fill out the forms for you.
 If you have questions about filling out immigration forms, you may wish to visit the official U.S. Citizenship and Immigration Services website.

 13. I just have a few simple legal questions.
 Can you answer my questions?
 It will only take a few minutes.

 No. Just Neighbors is not able to give legal advice to non-clients.
 You must go through the regular intake process and pay the $100 fee if you would like to receive assistance.
 If you have questions regarding immigration, you may wish to visit the official U.S. Citizenship and Immigration Services website.

 14. If I donate money to Just Neighbors how will my money be used?

 Just Neighbors does not rely on client funds to keep us going.
 Instead, we are dependent on donations and grants from individuals, churches, foundations, and other types of organizations.
 Rest assured that if you donate to Just Neighbors, your money will directly assist an immigrant in receiving immigration legal services.
-We are an efficient, streamlined organization with only six paid staff members, four of whom are attorneys who work directly on cases.
+We are an efficient, streamlined organization with eight paid staff members, five attorneys, one part-time volunteer coordinator, an executive director and operations director.
 In addition, Just Neighbors magnifies the value of every donation by using volunteers to help at every stage of case preparation and submission.
-In fact, 53 percent of the time spent by Just Neighbors personnel on cases is unpaid due to the dedicated service of our volunteers.
+In fact, more than 50 percent of the time spent by Just Neighbors personnel on cases is unpaid due to the dedicated service of our volunteers.
 This helps keep overhead costs low, so we can stretch your donation dollar.
 More information on donating to Just Neighbors is available on our Donate page.